Is Undiagnosed ADHD Holding You Back? Get an ADHD Coach to Help

 It happens all the time.
 The father of a young girl I just diagnosed with ADHD, Inattentive Type, takes me aside and confides that he may have the same challenges as his daughter.
-He also has problems with executive function – getting organized and planning projects.
+He also has problems with executive function — his struggles with getting organized and planning projects have so far put a stop to his career building.
 He asks if he might meet with me to discuss what can be done about his executive function problems.

 When one father — whom I will call Alex — and I met, he told me his story.
 Alex had an M.D. and a Ph.D.
 Medical school had been easier for him than his current job, because everything was organized and had specific timelines.
 However, it took him forever to finish his Ph.D. dissertation and to submit it.
 He now worked for a large pharmaceutical company, which he had been with for 12 years.
 Over the past three years, he has been passed over twice for a promotion.

 “I have published over 100 articles in professional journals,” Alex told me.
 “I speak at national meetings, and I was elected president of my national professional society.
 Yet I keep getting passed over for a promotion.”

 It wasn’t just the title and recognition that was important to him.
 It was the salary increase that went along with the promotion.
 He felt stuck where he was, receiving only a cost-of-living increase for years.
 His three children were getting older, and family expenses were growing.

 Alex explained that, each year when he was considered for advancement in his company, the professional qualifications board supported the promotion, but the administrative personnel voted no. They said that he never turned in his activity and expense reports with the necessary receipts.
 His time sheets weren’t completed correctly either.
 They questioned whether he could handle the organizational tasks required of a chief of a section, and asked, “If he can’t handle the responsibilities of his current job, how could he manage a more complex job?”